-As noted above, select the desired orders and choose Add to Batch, then select the Batch number you want to add those orders to.
+As noted above, select the desired orders, choose Add to Batch, then select the batch number where you want to add those orders.

 ShipStation will save you from any duplicate shipments by only allowing an order to be in one batch at a time.
 If you attempt to add an order to a batch but the order is already in another batch (including another user's batch), ShipStation will prompt you to move the order.